Size in cm

 The Museum has a huge mouth that looks like a swimming pool and sucks in works of art, inexorably.
 Once they're in, they're dead.
 Its classicistic and fascist attributes (entrance portal, caryatids, chimneys) indicate a German nightmare you definitely want to escape.
 In fact, my first draft (ink on paper, 80 x 60 cm) and the plaster relief based on it (same size) show a person trying to leave the pool.
 The whole structure has an uncertain perspective that seems to fall backwards toward a gloomy sun.

 I made the final version after a few years spent in Italy and the fleeing figure was gone.
-The Museum became a flat, irregular tryptich with a ravening hole that attracts the eye.
-You can plunge headfirst into it and disappear.
+The Museum became an irregular tryptich with a ravening hole that attracts the eye and pulls you in if you don't watch out.
+Yes.
+That is Rome.
+But I had escaped the nightmare.